Christopher-Loynes/Online_Review_Trends/README.md

 1) **Scrape reviews**
     - Reviews taken from [Reevoo](https://www.reevoo.com/en/) for _Dixons Carphone_ and _ao.com_
-        - Selected as reviews have labels relating to _Customer Service_ and _Delivery_
+        - _Reevoo_ selected as its reviews have labels relating to _Customer Service_ and _Delivery_
-        - Labels used to determine the effectiveness of the _sentiment analysis_ and _classification_ performed
+        - Labels are used to determine the effectiveness of the _sentiment analysis_ and _classification_ performed

 2) **Pre-process reviews**
     - Remove tweets that: